DavidAJohnston/DecentralizedApplications/README.md

 ownership of the DApp’s tokens is all that is required for the holder to use the system.
 It’s that simple.
 The value of the tokens is determined by how much people value the application.
-All the incentives, all the monetization, all the qys to raise capital are built into this beautifully simple structure.
+All the incentives, all the monetization, all the ways to raise capital are built into this beautifully simple structure.
 DApps are not required to recreate the functions that used to be necessary in centralized corporations in order to balance the power of shareholders and offer returns for investors and